TinaCharles/TinaCharles.github.io/_pages/cv.md

 {% include base_path %}

+# Summary

+Versatile and results-driven professional with a proven track record spanning diverse sectors.
+With years of experience in customer service, accounting, business consulting, and currently management information systems.
+I bring a wealth of experience to any role.
+Recently bolstered by graduate certificates in IT project management, business analysis, and cybersecurity, I am adept at optimizing financial processes, leading successful project planning and implementation, and integrating cutting-edge technologies for business success.

 # Education

 - ### M.Sc in Management and Information System, University of illinois at Springfield, United States, (08/2022 - 05/2024)